madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 Error executing ./test.sh: No such file or directory
 ```

-It seems `pkexec` works reliably only with absolute paths.
+It seems, `pkexec` works reliably only with absolute paths.
 One [way](https://stackoverflow.com/questions/4774054/reliable-way-for-a-bash-script-to-get-the-full-path-to-itself) to achieve that:

 ```bash
 if [[ $(id -u) != "0" ]]; then